GenesisFR/HowToBecomeGoodAtShooters/README.md

 - completing objectives early limits the number of additional enemy waves
 - Contagion from the Eclipse Protocol gear set can destroy at least 2 waves of drones if one spawns shortly after the previous one
 - equip the jammer pulse for drone rooms
-- foaming a rogue/hunter stops them from medkitting
+- foaming a boss/hunter/rogue stops them from medkitting
 - going down or dying on an objective keeps capturing it
-- hunters can hack any deployed skill (except traps) based on line of sight
-- hunters can heal up to 3 times
-- hunters stand up when deploying most of their skills, giving you time to land a few shots
-- hunters will still be able to melee you when performing cover to cover or running past them, you have to roll to avoid being hit (they also seem to have a 2m melee range)
 - immune reviver drones and warhounds can be destroyed by Hostile Negotiations from the Negotiator’s Dilemma gear set even though no icons will be displayed above them (TODO: verify if warhounds can actually be destroyed)
 - immune reviver drones, turrets and warhounds can be disrupted
 - killing marked targets with Negotiator’s Dilemma counts as skill kills (useful for the Cool Skills Challenge)